skip to content

 • Client Side Performance Improvements

-• A number of changes were made in Magento 2.0 to improve the page load time for end customers and to further enhance their shopping experiences like improved use of browser cache for static assets, removal of inline JavaScript and bundling of JavaScript files, and minification of JavaScript, CSS, and HTML.
+• A number of changes were made in Magento 2.0 to improve page load time for end customers and enhance shopping experiences, such as improved browser caching for static assets, removal of inline JavaScript, bundling of JavaScript files, and minification of JavaScript, CSS, and HTML.

 • Server Side Performance Improvements

-• Other changes include support for latest versions of Redis and MemCache, and use of job queues to remove blocking operations and deadlocks from product and order processing with asynchronous order insertion and optional deferred stock updates, and more.
+• Other changes include support for latest versions of Redis and MemCache, and use of job queues to remove blocking operations and deadlocks with asynchronous order insertion and deferred stock updates.

 • Scalability

-• The Magento 2.0 Community Edition still works on a single database.
+• The Community Edition still operates on a single database.

 What this means for Merchants